Hiking New Zealand Guide 2019

 What else you’ll do and see while hiking in New Zealand

-Long before the first human settlers arrived in New Zealand, a vast array of unique birds ruled the land, making their homes in the tangled forest floors and thick treetops.
-From the very largest, such as the now extinct moa and Haast's eagle, to the tiniest such as wax-eyes and tomtits, New Zealand was probably a very noisy place back in the day!
+Long before the first human settlers arrived on our shores, a vast array of unique birds ruled the land, making their homes in the tangled forest floors and thick treetops.
+From the very largest, such as the now extinct moa and Haast's eagle, to the tiniest such as wax-eyes and tomtits, it was probably a very noisy place back in the day!

-Be on the watch for penguins too as New Zealand has more penguin species on our shores than any other country.
+Be on the watch for penguins too as there are more penguin species on our shores than any other country.
 The Fiordland crested penguin is one of our favourites (it’s hard to pick a favourite penguin, they’re all awesome!) and can be found in the south west of the South Island.

-We’ve only just scratched the surface of the wildlife you’ll encounter while hiking here in New Zealand.
+We’ve only just scratched the surface of the wildlife you’ll encounter while hiking.
 Bring your camera and some spare batteries to capture all the unusual and delightful creatures you’ll meet.
 And as we’re fond of saying here, ‘take only pictures, leave only footprints’ to ensure that their unique habitat is protected for the years to come.

 Other experiences you can have on your hikes